Sabarimala: Kerala govt withdraws police handbook after row | Politics

 The BJP leader said it was better for the government to step back from such plans.

-The temple witnessed a huge turnout of devotees this morning, braving heavy rains.
+The temple saw a huge turnout of devotees braving the heavy rains this morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)